DMCC drives business and real estate expansion in H1 2024

 UAE records significant rises in diamond trade volumes

 Looking ahead, DMCC’s focus remains on driving the long-term and sustainable growth of the industry, including through the UN-mandated Kimberley Process (KP) which is currently being chaired by the UAE for the second time under DMCC’s Executive Chairman and CEO Ahmed Bin Sulayem.
-Following a successful KP Intersessional in May, DMCC will close out the UAE’s “Year of Delivery” chairmanship at the KP Plenary in Dubai in November, which will take place alongside DMCC’s Dubai Diamond Conference and the Jewellery, Gem & Technology (JGT) in Dubai trade fair in a dedicated “Diamond Week” from 11-15 November.
+Following a successful KP Intersessional in May, DMCC will close out the UAE’s “Year of Delivery” chairmanship at the KP Plenary in Dubai in November, which will take place alongside DMCC’s Dubai Diamond Conference and the Jewellery, Gem & Technology (JGT) in Dubai trade fair in a dedicated “Diamond Week” from November 11 to 15.

 Award-winning real estate offering in Uptown Dubai and JLT